Coolest Birthday Cake Designs for Rubber Ducky Cakes

 My 2 year old daughter loves ducks.
 Where do ducks live?
 In a duck pond.
 This is one of my favorite birthday cake designs.

 This was for my son’s first birthday.
-He has a thing for ducks and I thought it would be the perfect idea.
+Because he has a thing for ducks, I thought it would be the perfect idea.

 I found the duck in a coloring book and had my husband enlarge it on the copier at his work.
 After frosting the cake base white, I cut out the duck and placed it on the cake.
 Using a toothpick, I traced the outline around the duck.
 I then took the paper off and outlined the rest of the face and feet details with the toothpick.
 Once I had the picture fully traced on the cake, I was able to color it in with yellow, orange and blue frosting.